• About Us

 Share on FacebookShare on XShare by mailShare on Whatsapp

 In the field of peñaflamenco dancers, The SilversmithBecause of its history, its significance, its long history, and its treatment and care for artists, it has historically stood out.
 Therefore, institutions like this have the duty and obligation to program at high levels of quality.
 Historically, this has been the case, and although with some ups and downs in the present, it maintains a consistently high standard.
 The last quarter of the year, before the traditional Christmas events, concluded its season with a performance by David de Jacoba y Charles of JacobFew introductions are needed for such distinguished ships. flamencos.
-From David, just knowing that he has been toured for several years to Paco de Lucía His singing talent is evident.
+From David, just knowing that he has been toured for several years with Paco de Lucía His singing talent is evident.
 Carlos, like a little ant, has been forging his path, climbing little by little and laying the foundations of a measured, personal, and classic style of accompaniment. cante.

 As in any performance, the artists are the stars, and they always should be; no one else.
 The rest are supporting players who should remain in the background and not seek the limelight, which contributes nothing.
 That's why the show should begin when David and Carlos take the stage, not before.